tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_9/2020-09-13-item-1-why-its-hard-to-scale-ai.md

 word_count: '4,217'
 ---

-Business that use AI in their products are harder to scale, argues a recent article from US based VC Andreessen Horowitz.
+Businesses that use AI in their products are harder to scale, argues a recent article from US based VC Andreessen Horowitz.

 > "AI development is a process of experimenting, much like chemistry or physics.
 The job of an AI developer is to fit a statistical model to a dataset, test how well the model performs on new data, and repeat.
 This is essentially an attempt to reign in the complexity of the real world.